 This means that a health plan can’t have a categorical exclusion of transition-related care.
 And a health plan can’t have a categorical exclusion of a specific transition-related procedure either.
 Your health insurance company also can’t place limits on coverage for transition-related care if it covers the same procedure for non-transgender people.
 And thanks to the Affordable Care Act, health care plans also cannot refuse to enroll you in a plan, cancel your coverage, charge you higher rates, or deny you coverage because of your gender identity.

-Evaluating whether gender-affirming surgery is right for you?
+Trying to figure out how much gender-affirming surgery might cost you?
 Here’s what to know about how your health insurance may or may not cover that care.

 Is gender-affirming surgery ever covered by health insurance?